MarkGeorge10/MarkGeorge10/README.md

 <h4>Backend Projects</h4>

+  - **Building News Intelligence Backend with FastAPI and PostgreSQL**
+    <br/>Used technology: Python, FASTAPI, Prisma, Github, Git, Supabase, Docker <br/>
+    The AI-powered news platform’s backend was built using FastAPI, a high-performance Python framework, to handle API requests, manage data pipelines, and integrate AI models.
+Its asynchronous capabilities efficiently processed tasks like article          scraping, NLP processing, and content delivery, while RESTful endpoints ensured seamless communication between components.
+PostgreSQL was chosen for data storage, optimized for structured data like article metadata, RSS feeds, and NLP outputs.
+The pgvector extension enabled semantic search, and Redis caching improved performance.
+Docker ensured consistent deployment, and AWS provided scalable infrastructure.
+Together, FastAPI and PostgreSQL formed a robust, scalable foundation supporting real-time data ingestion, NLP, and user feedback, with room for future enhancements like multi-language support and advanced analytics.

    - **Wedding NestJs Application**
        <br/>Used technology: Nestjs, Typescript, Prisma, Clickup, Github, Git, Supabase, SQL Queries <br/>
       I have developed a backend application for a wedding mobile app using Prisma and NestJS.
 Your application